lukesanderson/SYSC3303/README.txt

  Directory and Files sizes:
  -------------------------
- 8) The client stores files and receives files in the current project workspace, so wherever the files are running from.
+ 1) The client stores files and receives files in the current project workspace, so wherever the files are running from.
- 9) The server directory also is the current project workspace, future modifications will be made so that the client and server do not share the same directory.
+ 2) The server directory also is the current project workspace, future modifications will be made so that the client and server do not share the same directory.
- 10) The max amount of bytes per file accepted is 65535 bytes, but the block will only hold 512 bytes in each packet.
+ 3) The max amount of bytes per file accepted is 65535 bytes, but the block will only hold 512 bytes in each packet.
- 11) The min amount of bytes per files is anything greater than 0 because the file must exist, however the server can send back 0 bytes if a multiple of 512 and the transfer has been completed.
+ 4) The min amount of bytes per files is anything greater than 0 because the file must exist, however the server can send back 0 bytes if a multiple of 512 and the transfer has been completed.

  Bytes to be tested:
- 	0
+ 	0 (tested)
- 	1
+ 	1 (tested)
  	512
  	513
  	511
  	1024